UnilabEdu/QartNLPWebService/readme.md

 - `back` - workspace for back-end division

 ### pull request
-All the pull requests are sent to `development` branch.
+All the pull requests are sent to your `division` branch.
 When creating new branch, always use the structure of the branch anatomy.

 branch anatomy: `division`/`type`/`title`

 divisions: `front` | `back`

+`division` branch is synced to the `development` branch once a week.

 ## Setup & Run
 To make the project run on your device you need have [Python 3.x installed](https://realpython.com/installing-python/).